Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 # Go-Stop for 4-6 Players
 While at most three players can participate in each round, up to six may participate in the game as a whole.
 At the beginning of each round, the players decide whether they will *stay in* or *drop out*, in a process similar to [Hachi-Hachi](/en/hanafuda/games/hachi-hachi#hachi-hachi-for-4-6-players).

+## The Deal
+The deal is the same as for the three-player variation - 7 cards to each player, and 6 cards to the field.
+The difference here is that the field cards are dealt **face-down**.
+The remaining cards (if there are any) from the draw pile, as usual.

+## The Dropout Phase
+The dealer is obliged to participate in the coming round.
+Starting from the player to the dealer's right and moving anti-clockwise, the remaining players announce whether they intend to stay in, or drop out.

+This process ends **as soon as there are three active players**, i.e. when two people (not including the dealer) have elected to stay, or when *all but three* players have dropped out.

 # Variations
 Much like its sibling, [Koi-Koi](/en/hanafuda/games/koi-koi), Go-Stop has a great number of variations and optional rules, which we will try our best to collect here.
 Feel free to add or remove these rules as you like!